ecfeed/ecfeed.cpp/README.md

 Arguments:
 - *method (required)* - The full name of the method that will be used for generation (including the package).
 If the method is not overloaded, its parameters are not required.
 - *n* - The 'N' value required in the NWise algorithm.
-The default is 2 (pairwise).
+The default value is 2 (pairwise).
 - *coverage* - The percentage of N-tuples that the generator will try to cover.
-The default is 100.
+The default value is 100.
 - *choices* - A map in which keys are names of method parameters.
 Their values define a list of choices that should be used during the generation process.
 If an argument is skipped, all choices are used.
 - *constraints* - An array of constraints used for the generation.
 If not provided, all constraints are used.
 Additionally, two string values can be used instead, i.e. "ALL", "NONE".